nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.7.5 Add an anime to the current watchlist
-Add an anime to the currently selected watchlist
+Add an anime to the currently selected watchlist.

 Format: `add <ANIME_ID>`